 - To recover pain and suffering compensation, you will need to satisfy the No-Fault law’s tort threshold which requires that you show that you have suffered a “serious impairment of body.”

-To file an auto insurance claim against someone for vehicle damage, you will need to bring a mini tort claim against the at-fault driver’s insurance company or against the at-fault driverif he or she does not have coverage.
+To file an auto insurance claim against someone in Michigan for vehicle damage, you will need to bring a mini tort claim against the at-fault driver’s insurance company or against the at-fault driverif he or she does not have coverage.
 You do not need a lawyer to file a mini tort claim.

 Here is what you need to know: